RGU-Computing/CCO/README.md

 </div>

-*Figure 3: CCO instantiation of selected requirements from GDPR Article 33 Nodes represent CCO individuals, with their types shown in brackets.
-Literal text values represent datatype values.
-Italic labels denote CCO properties.
+*Figure 3: CCO instantiation of selected requirements from GDPR Article 33.
+The figure shows an ABox instantiation.
+The first line in each node denotes an individual, while the class type is shown in brackets.
+Quoted text boxes and date values denote datatype literals.
+Italic edge labels denote CCO properties.
 Dashed arrows denote cco:modifiesNorm links from exceptions to the norms they modify.*

 ---